Flapper skate: Description

 The flapper skate has a long and pointed snout, the length of the snout is between 3.7 and 5.1 times the diameter of the orbit.
 The disc is roughly rhomboidal in shape with a deeply concave front edge.
 There is a row of spines along the centre of the tail in front of the dorsal fins and the spines on the sides of the tail point headwards.
 Juveniles have a smooth disc.
 The distance between the wingtips is around 2.4 times the total length.
 The upper surface of the body is dark olive-green in young with small light-coloured spots, changing to greyish-brown in adults.
+The dorsal surface of the flapper skate lacks any thornlets or scattered thorns, though males have patches of alar thorns.
+Their upper jaw has 46 rows of teeth, while their lower jaw has 41 rows.
 The underside is greyish or whitish.
 In this species the iris is olive green.
-The flapper skale has a maximum published total length of 285 cm, and is the largest species of skate in the world, and a maximum published weight of 113 kg.
+The flapper skate has a maximum published total length of 285 cm, and is the largest species of skate in the world, and a maximum published weight of 113 kg.